 The quick ratio is calculated based on information on your company’s balance sheet.
 The balance sheet is a picture of what your company owns (assets) and what it owes (liabilities.)
 Unlike the profit and loss statement and statement of cash flows, which only include information for a specified time range, the balance sheet shows your company’s financial position as of a certain point in time.

+Once you’ve run your balance sheet, you’ll want to calculate your current assets.
 Assets are shown at the top of your balance sheet, and liabilities are shown below assets.
 Within each section of the balance sheet, the current numbers appear first.

 Inventory, prepaid expenses, and other current assets are excluded from the quick ratio calculation because these assets cannot quickly be converted to cash.
 Remember, the quick ratio is a measure of cash and cash equivalent assets that can be accessed and used within 90 days.
 Even though you could conceivably liquidate all or part of your inventory within 90 days, you couldn’t do so without devaluing it with fire sale type discounts.